hak0/danbooru-local-image-tagger/README.md

 # autotag
-A tool for auto tagging local image via saucenao and danbooru for linux.
+A tool for auto tagging local image via saucenao and danbooru on linux.

 The tags will be written into image's XMP metadata.